rackerlabs/rackspace-how-to/content/dedicated-hosting/delete-an-access-list-rule-with-firewall-manager-v2.md

 An access control entry (ACE) is an individual entry in an ACL.
 ACEs are referred to as _rules_ in Firewall Manager v2.
 The Cisco firewall allows you to configure only one access-list per interface per direction.
 This access-list can contain as many ACEs, or rules, as necessary.

-For more information about how to view, modify, or delete access-lists, see the following articles:
+For more information about how to view, add, or modify access-lists, see the following articles:

 - [View an access-list rule](/how-to/view-an-access-list-rules-with-firewall-manager-v2)
 - [Add an access-list rule](/how-to/add-an-access-list-rule-with-firewall-manager-v2)